COGS108/Overview/COGS108-Syllabus.md

 Section will be used to review material from lecture by getting hands-on programming experience.
 You will be given tips for working in Python, guided through Jupyter notebooks to clarify topics presented in class, and will be given time to get additional practice.
 There will be information covered in section that are not covered in lecture and that will be needed (or at least very helpful) for the assignments.

 You should be signed up for a section for which you can attend.
-However, if you are unable to attend the section for which you are signed up, you are free to attend a different section any given week than the one in which you're assigned.
+However, if you are unable to attend the section for which you are signed up, you are free to attend a different section any given week than the one to which you're assigned.

 ---